w3c/wai-develop-training/_accessibility-training/workshop-outline.md

 -   Day 1: Managers and decision makers
 -   Days 1 and 2: Web content authors and visual designers
--   All 3 days: Website developers and application programmers
+-   Days 1, 2, and 3: Website developers and application programmers

 **Other key audiences** include staff from public relations, marketing, communications, human resources, procurement, legal and policy advisors,